 "After receiving the CDH diagnosis, we were advised to consider termination, so we left the appointment with little hope and with no direction. " - Scarlett's CDH and CHD Story

-After 14 days on ECMO and 22 days in the CVICU, she was transferred to the NICU where she came off the ventilator and began to eat.
-We faced challenges with severe reflux, so we scheduled the Nissen Fundoplication/G-Tube operation.
-One hour into the estimated three-hour operation we were paged to a private conference room where we were met by Dr. Kays and our nurse practitioner, Rachael, both still in OR gear.
+After 14 days on ECMO and 22 days in the CVICU, she was transferred to the NICU where she came off the ventilator and began feeding.
+We faced challenges with reflux, so we scheduled the Nissen Fundoplication/G-Tube operation.
+One hour into the estimated three-hour operation, we were paged to a private conference room where we were met by Dr. Kays and our nurse practitioner, both still in OR gear.
 He decided to consult with us mid-case to determine next steps together as a team.
-We learned that after opening her abdomen, the team was faced with a serious infection on the patch of her diaphragm, likely the result of healing challenges after her previous operation.
-Her patch was no longer attached to the rim of diaphragm and would need to be replaced with a biologic material; it was not safe to use Gor-Tex again.
-The catch is that a biologic patch may dissolve, and if the diaphragm does not grow closed, we are faced with a significant risk of reherniation.
+We learned that after opening her abdomen, he was faced with an abscess on the patch of her diaphragm, likely the result of healing challenges after her previous operation.
+Her patch was no longer attached to the rim of diaphragm and would need to be replaced with a biologic material.
+The challenge is that a biologic patch may dissolve, and if the diaphragm does not grow closed, we have a significant risk of reherniation.
 As a result, Dr. Kays decided to strategically relocate her spleen to just beneath the patch.
-As the patch dissolves, the spleen should plug the hole, preventing reherniation and hopefully preventing another operation.
-Talk about “outside-of-the-box problem-solving!
+As the patch dissolves, the spleen should plug the hole, hopefully preventing another operation.
+Talk about outside-of-the-box problem-solving!
 Additionally, it was decided that we should delay the Nissen operation for another 6 weeks.
 6 weeks later, she underwent her third abdominal operation for the Nissen and G-Tube, and we were on the road to recovery.